Table Of Contents

 Beneath the Umeda Sky Building, the underground shopping complex extends for blocks, connecting multiple buildings and train stations.

-This subterranean world includes restaurants, shops, and entertainment venues that create a complete urban environment protected from weather.
+This subterranean world includes restaurants, shops, and entertainment venues, creating a complete urban environment protected from the weather.

 Universal Studios Japan has evolved far beyond its original movie-themed attractions to become a pop culture phenomenon.
 The Wizarding World of Harry Potter section never fails to amaze me with its attention to detail.